 And we’re pleased to report that both can!

-Katana’s integration with either of these accounting platforms means we can send finalized sales and purchase order data directly to either Xero or QuickBooks.
+Katana’s integration with either of these manufacturing accounting platforms means we can send finalized sales and purchase order data directly to either Xero or QuickBooks.
 You can access all your accounting documents directly through Katana.

-Having reviewed all the key features and aspects of Xero versus QuickBooks, a question you may well be asking yourself is, “are QuickBooks and Xero the same?”
+Having reviewed all the key features and aspects of Xero versus QuickBooks, a question you may well be asking yourself is, “Are QuickBooks and Xero the same?”
 The answer, for the most part, is definitely yes!
 Both platforms are accountancy systems that will help you keep track of your finances and help to make your business more efficient by connecting seamlessly with software like Katana.